PatrickBaus/pyAsyncPrologixGpib/README.md

 ## Setup

-To install the library the library in a virtual environment (always use venvs with any project):
+To install the library in a virtual environment (always use venvs with every project):

 ```bash
 virtualenv env  # virtual environment, optional